 SELF-PERCEPTION:

-My current work Extensions of Self is a very basic level exploration of this idea.
+My work Extensions of Self is a very basic level exploration of this idea.
 It allows two people to move and interact with each other/themselves from the alternative perspective of the other.
 It’s this form of out-of-body transposition that I find most intriguing in the current iterations of the field.
 This has been explored in movies such as Strange Days in which there’s an underground network of memory peddlers.
-What’s it like to actually view one’s self from the perspective of another, or just to momentarily exist as another.
-What does it feel like to see your own body as a form a astral projection - floating and bodiless?
-What do you look like from another height?, from the side?, behind? not reflected? and to see these perspectives shift as another’s view shifts.
+And any number of body swapping prior works (although primary from a fixed position).

 SCALE: